facebook/react-native-website/docs/hermes.md

 > ## Note about Android App Bundles
 >
-> Android app bundles are not yet supported with hermes.
+> Android app bundles are not yet supported until react-native 0.62.0.

 ## Confirming Hermes is in use